9-1-1 History and Funding

 The 1997 legislature changed the statute to provide for collection of both wireline and wireless surcharge.
 In 2008, the legislature changed to collect surcharge from Voice Over the Internet Phones (VOIP), and finally in 2010 the legislature changed to capture 9-1-1 surcharge from prepaid wireless phones.

-Since the creation of the LETA, the surcharge has remained at $.45 cents per phone line, per month.
 LETA has a conservative funding model and we continually plan, predict, and prepare for our financial needs in order to avoid increasing the 9-1-1 surcharge.
-Each Authority sets their surcharge up to $.70 per line.
-Anything over $.70 requires special approval from the Public Utilities Commission (PUC).
+Since the creation of the LETA, the surcharge remained at $.45 cents per phone line, per month until 2018 when the LETA Board approved raising the surcharge from $.45 to $.70 to address costs of moving to NG9-1-1.
+Each Authority sets their surcharge up to $1.83 per line.
+Anything over $1.83 requires special approval from the Public Utilities Commission (PUC).
+In February of 2022 LETA’s surcharge was increased to $1.10.

 National 9-1-1 History